yellowpanda/FunProjects/RaspberryPiStart/README.md

 It would have been nice if there was a command line interface for the Imager, but I would not find one that accepted the same information as the graphical user interface.

-# Back screen after reboot
+# Black screen after reboot

 The raspberry did turn on and showed the user interface.
 It did not connect to the wifi and after a reboot it never completed the boot process.
 It just showed a black screen with a blinking cursor. :(